 >> Derek P.

 It's like having an intimate moment with your family.
 You get to experience your precious child's first moments in the comfort of your own home.
 I was invited to be part of the whole process including holding our baby, weighing her, etc. And then my wife and I were helped to our bed to establish breastfeeding and get some needed rest with our precious new child.
 No unnecessary interruptions or monitoring cords everywhere.
-Melissa took care of all the mess and craziness so we could just focus on welcoming our new child.
+The team took care of all the mess and craziness so we could just focus on welcoming our new child.
 In the days following, she was available for any questions that arose with a simple text or phone call and came to our house for our two day visit- my wife didn't even have to get out of bed.

 >> David A.